A Positive Mass Theorem for Static Causal Fermion Systems: Example: Asymptotically Schwarzschild Spacetimes

 where~$\L_\kappa$ is the Lagrangian in the Minkowski vacuum.
 Comparing with the constant~$c$ in~\eqref{cdef}, one sees that the total mass is by at least one scaling factor~$\varepsilon$ {\em{smaller}} than the contribution by the inner solution.
 This will also become clear in the computations leading to~\eqref{Mform} below, whereas a general scaling argument is given in Appendix~\ref{appscalingmass}.

 Combining these results, we conclude that the inner solutions compensate precisely all the contributions by the jet~$v$ in~\eqref{D12P} to~$\mathfrak{M}(R)$ which involve a scaling factor~$\s$.
-Since these jets describe an infinitesimal diffeomorphism, their contribution to~\eqref{MRdef} can be written as \beq (R) \asymp \frac{R^2}{4\pi} \int_\scrM (r-R)\: \bigg(v^j(x,y)\: \frac{\partial}{\partial x^j} - v^j(y,x)\: \frac{\partial}{\partial y^j} \bigg) \L\big(x, y\big)\: d\rho(y) \:, \eeq where~$v^j(x,y)$ is given by the line integral in~\eqref{D12P}.
+Since these jets describe an infinitesimal diffeomorphism, their contribution to~\eqref{MRdef} can be written as \beq (R) \asymp 2 \pi R^2 \int_\scrM (r-R)\: \bigg(v^j(x,y)\: \frac{\partial}{\partial x^j} - v^j(y,x)\: \frac{\partial}{\partial y^j} \bigg) \L\big(x, y\big)\: d\rho(y) \:, \eeq where~$v^j(x,y)$ is given by the line integral in~\eqref{D12P}.
 We now expand~$v^j(x,.)$ and~$v^j(.,x)$ in Taylor series about~$x$ for~$y$ along a null line through~$x$.
 A direct computation shows that the zero order term of this expansion gives precisely the contributions to~\eqref{MR2} which involve a scaling factor~$\s$.
 Subtracting these contributions gives the result. \QED We remark that in Proposition~\ref{prpdifflin}, it is shown by explicit computation that the unbounded line integrals in~\eqref{D12P} do not contribute to the surface layer integrals, provided that the linear perturbation of the metric does not change the volume form.
 This gives an alternative, more computational proof of the above proposition for linearized gravity.

 In view of this result, we may keep the point~$x$ fixed.
-The change of the metric, however, can be described by the following change of coordinates: \begin{Lemma} Choosing in Minkowsi space the coordinates
+The change of the metric, however, can be described by the following change of coordinates: \begin{Lemma} Choosing in Minkowski space the coordinates

 the new metric coincides with the Schwarzschild metric near~$x$. \end{Lemma} \Proof A short computation gives

 giving agreement with the Schwarzschild metric linearly in~$M_\text{S}$. \QED

 In order to clarify the signs, we write this coordinate transformation as a diffeomorphism,